RafDevX/polyglot-name-finder/README.md

 Set the `REQUIRE_DIFF_LETTERS` if you only want to consider words where not all the characters are equal.

+Set the `NO_SORT` environment variable to disable sorting the results (might be faster).

 In order to, for example, support diceware wordlists, only the last whitespace-separated column is considered.

 Words are normalized to increase the chance of finding matches.